Contact structures and Beltrami fields on the torus and the sphere: Notation and preliminary results

 For such a metric $g$, one can prove that $\tfrac{1}{2}\alpha \wedge \dif \alpha= \mathrm{vol}_g$ and therefore $\ast \dif \alpha = 2 \alpha$.
 Accordingly, the Reeb field of the given contact form is a (nonvanishing) Beltrami field (in fact, a curl eigenfield).
 This correspondence between Reeb and Beltrami fields was developed by Etnyre and Ghrist~\cite{etn}, and can be summarized as follows: \begin{pr} Let $M$ be a Riemannian 3-manifold.
 Any nonvanishing Beltrami field on $M$ with positive proportionality factor is, up to rescaling, the Reeb field for some contact form on $M$.
 Conversely, given a contact form $\alpha$ on $M$ with associated Reeb field $R$, any nonzero rescaling of $R$ is a (nonvanishing) curl eigenfield for some Riemannian metric on $M$ (which is weakly compatible with the contact structure). \end{pr}

-The main result of this subsection provides a sufficient condition under which two contact structures associated with curl eigenfields (with the same eigenvalue) are contact homotopic (so they have the same Hopf invariant as 2-plane fields and are contact isotopic).
+The main result of this subsection provides a sufficient condition under which two contact structures associated with curl eigenfields (with the same eigenvalue) are contact homotopic (so contact isotopic and with homotopic Gauss maps).
 This result is instrumental to find out whether a given Beltrami field is tight or overtwisted, by comparing it with the models that we will introduce in Sections~\ref{S:sphere} and~\ref{S:torus}.
 Specifically, Proposition~\ref{gencont} is used in Examples~\ref{nonKKPS2},~\ref{torus_ex} and~\ref{ex_final} presented in Section~\ref{S:final} to characterize the contact structures associated with different Beltrami fields.
 In its statement we denote by $C_+$ and $C_{-}$ the sets of points where the curl eigenfields $V$ and $W$ are positively, resp. negatively, aligned.

 \begin{re} We observe that the sets $C_+$ and $C_-$ were already used in~\cite{duf} to measure the ``distance'' in homotopy classes between two vector fields $V$ and $W$.
 In particular,~\cite[Lemma 19]{duf} shows that if either $C_+$ or $C_-$ is empty, then $V$ and $W$ are homotopic (through nonvanishing fields).
 However, we do not use this result in our proof, which consists in finding an explicit contact homotopy between the associated contact forms (notice that the homotopy in~\cite{duf} is not necessarily of contact type). \end{re}